Maintaining Your CPHR

 CPHR Manitoba offers opportunities to earn Continuing Professional Development hours by attending our professional development events (see Calendar) and/or volunteering on CPHR Manitoba committees (see Volunteer Postings).
 Professional Development events run by CPHR Manitoba will automatically populate as an online entry in your log for all CPHR members that attend - proof of attendance is not required.
 Attendance will be verified at each event and will appear in your log once the event has taken place.
 Members must register themselves under their own profile for all events in order to have CPHR Manitoba event entries automatically added.
 CPHR members registered under a "Group" registration will need to manually add these entries.

-Additionally, CPHR Manitoba offers webinars through a partnership with HRMA (BC) (see Calendar for upcoming webinars) and a Professional Mentorship Program (see Professional Mentorship Program) among other things as ways to earn CPD hours.
+Additionally, CPHR Manitoba offers webinars through a partnership with CPHR BC & Yukon (see Calendar for upcoming webinars) and a Professional Mentorship Program (see Professional Mentorship Program) among other things as ways to earn CPD hours.

 Reminder: PD events are not the only way to earn CPD hours.
 Please consult the CPD Summary of Qualifying Activities for more information.